hakabar/visualStimGenerator/README.md

    - rectW:            Width of the rectangle
    - rectH:            Height of the rectangle
    - color:            Color assigned to the visual stimulus
-   - displaySurface:   [width, height] of the PyGame window (where the stimulus will be drawed)
+   - displaySurface:   [width, height] of the PyGame window (where the stimulus will be drawn)
-   - displayPosition:  Postion in the screen/projection of the PyGame window
+   - displayPosition:  Position in the screen/projection of the PyGame window
    - bckgndColor:      Color to fill the PyGame windows as background